 Some of the middle section sags a little as one of the mercenaries has a romantic interlude that, although somewhat humanising, feels more like padding than part of the story.

-Having said that, much of the story does feel ‘real’, with Carney inserting details and incidents that feel only lightly fictionalised, and the pace really picks up in the final third of the novel as the mercenaries attempt to carry out their mission, the final battles and the desperate flight is a nail-biter.
+Having said that, much of the story does feel ‘real’, with Carney inserting details and incidents that feel only lightly fictionalised, and the pace really picks up in the last third of the novel as the mercenaries attempt to carry out their mission, the final battle and the desperate flight is a nail-biter.